 Presented in partnership with Creighton's University College, CU at Joslyn

-offers monthly lectures presented by Creighton faculty on select Sundays throughout the academic year.
+offers monthly lectures presented by Creighton faculty on select Sundays at 2:00 PM throughout the academic year.

-“The Life and Times of François Auguste René Rodin” presented by Jan Lund, Modern Languages and Literatures
+“Henri Matisse and the Fauves: An Open Window into Modern Art” presented by Jan Lund, Modern Languages and Literatures

-College Night is a FREE event for college students and faculty with I.D. (the general public may attend for $5).
-Visitors enjoy live music and art making activities, indulge in free food and refreshments, and experience Joslyn's special exhibitions.
+College Night is a FREE event designed to introduce college students and faculty to Joslyn's collections and special exhibitions.
+Visitors enjoy live music and art making activities, indulge in free food and refreshments, and experience everything Joslyn has to offer!